MoFEM/Workshop2023/index.md

 ~~~~~
 docker run -d --name workshop2023 -p 8000:8000 -p 2222:22 likask/mofem-spack-jupyterhub:Workshop2023
 ~~~~~
-In case you run it on the laptop and you shout it down, after reboot, you can restart the container as follows.
+In case you run it on the laptop/server and shut down it, after reboot, you can restart the container as follows.
 ~~~~~
 docker start workshop2023
 ~~~~~